The Department offers a graduate program leading to MS degree.

 The studies in Ago-processing are designed to strengthen the knowledge of students of the relevant engineering, biological, sociological and economic aspects of food processing as well as preservation, storage and marketing of those products.
 Agro-processing graduates will be equipped with theory & practical knowledge in grasping field problems associated with post production and management system.

-Faculty: Md.
-Amdadul Haque, Assistant
+Dr. Md.
+Amdadul Haque, Associate Professor

 AGP 501 Processing of Field Crops (3 cr): Introduction to major field crops of Bangladesh.
 Popular varieties and production trends field.
 Optimum harvesting conditions and nutrient content of different field crops.
 Post harvest handling management and storage of field crops.
 Introduction to relevant equipments for processing of cereal crops.